 In such cases, amounts above $5,250 will be reported as income to the employee on the W-2 and the University will withhold taxes on this amount from employee’s pay (employees may choose to pay the full amount of taxes to Harvard Payroll in lieu of withholding).

 TAP benefits are not taxable if a course is job-related per the IRS standard.
-Employees may designate a course as job-related when enrolling using a graduate-credit TAP form, where they can describe the job-related skills that will be learned; the completed form must be signed by the supervisor/manager by the semester's TAP form deadline.
+Employees may designate a course as job-related when enrolling using a graduate-credit TAP form, by describing the job-related education that will be provided; the completed form must be approved by the supervisor/manager by the semester's TAP form deadline.

-You can learn more, including details about the Transitional TAP Fund (TTF), definition of job-related, and how to calculate the TAP benefit and withheld tax amounts, in the Questions and Answers Regarding TAP Process Change.
+You can learn more in the Questions and Answers Regarding TAP Process Change.
 Please refer to the TAP/TRP booklet for the full rules and eligibility.

 TRP reimburses employees up to 75 percent of tuition costs (up to 90 percent for HUCTW employees) upon the successful completion of classes at other accredited institutions.
 There is an annual maximum of $5,250.